chrisgrieser/nvim-scissors/README.md

 	-- `yq`/`jq` ensure formatted & sorted json files, which is relevant when -- you version control your snippets.
 To use a custom formatter, set to a -- list of strings, which will then be passed to `vim.system()`.
+	-- TIP: `jq` is already pre-installed on newer versions of macOS.
 	---@type "yq"|"jq"|"none"|string[]
 	jsonFormatter = "none",